SkeldJS/Hindenburg/pages/Plugins/guides/new-roles.md

 > Overriding GameData won't immediately update the player, hence why it only shows after-the-fact in meetings.
 The {@link SetNameMessage}, {@link SetColorMessage}, {@link SetHatMessage}, {@link SetPetMessage}, {@link SetSkinMessage} can be used for immediate updates.

-> For more information on how innernet objects keep state, see {@link Custom Innernet Objects}.
+> For more information on how innernet objects keep state, see {@page ../advanced/custom-innernet-objects.md}.

 To fix this, we have to create our own _incoming filter_ to prevent this exact thing.